 - How might changes in global renewable energy and climate policy influence wood pellet demand over the next five and ten years?
-In which countries and end-use sectors are the prospects brightest? - Given the current status of projects to build new wood pellet capacity, how likely is it that there will be sufficient supply to meet demand in, say, 2020?
-How much capacity will need to be built to meet demand in 2028? - How are regional cost competitive advantages and disadvantages changing and how might this influence the flow of trade?
-Where is port capacity being built to handle the expected growth in trade? - What are the long- and short-run marginal costs of wood pellet supply?
+In which countries and end-use sectors are the prospects brightest? - Given the current status of projects to build new wood pellet capacity, how likely is it that there will be sufficient supply to meet demand in, say, 2025?
+How much capacity will need to be built to meet demand in 2030? - How are regional cost competitive advantages and disadvantages changing and how might this influence the flow of trade? - What are the long- and short-run marginal costs of wood pellet supply?
 Where is my pellet mill positioned on the industry cost curve? - What is the wood pellet-paying capability (WPC) of European utilities that are supported by different policy mechanisms?
 How sensitive is the WPC to changes in variables such as electricity prices, exchange rates, conversion efficiencies, load factors, freight rates etc. - How are wood pellet prices likely to develop over the next five years?
 Might there be a change in the price differential of industrial and heating pellet prices?
 Does this present an arbitrage opportunity for a trader?